I-26 Connector Project

 Now – The final environmental impact statement is in progress.

-June 23, 2017 - An internal meeting including the City's representatives on the I-26 Connector Project Working Group will be held at City Hall on the Mezzanine Level in the Water Admin Conference Room from 9:30 am until 11:00 am.
-The focus of the meeting will be to discuss the betterments list that the NCDOT and the City have been working on.
+September 6, 2017 - An internal meeting including the City’s representatives on the I-26 Connector Project Working Group will be held at City Hall on the Mezzanine Level in the Water Admin Conference Room from 10:00 am until 11:30 am.
+The focus of the meeting will be to discuss the consultant's draft memo that will be submitted to the NCDOT for inclusion in the FEIS.